 Angus Beef vs. Other Breeds

-How do you know that the beef you buy is Angus?
-All beef in the United States is inspected by the U.S. Department of Agriculture.
-This is mandatory and is performed for the reason of food safety.
-Beef grading, however, is voluntary and is done at the expense of the owner of the cattle.
-In the inspection process, the breed of cattle is legally determined by visual inspection, known as its phenotype.
+All beef in the United States is inspected by the U.S. Department of Agriculture; this is mandatory and is performed for the reason of food safety.
+However, when it comes to determining whether the beef is Angus or not, it is the breeder's responsibility to prove to the USDA that the beef is Angus—and this is as basic as showing that the cattle's hide is at least 51 percent black.
+To be classified as Angus, the breed of cattle is legally determined by visual inspection only (known as its phenotype).
 There is no genetic testing done to say exactly which breed it is.

-If cattle are 51 percent black they are classified as Angus, at least as far as the government is concerned.
 This means that meat and meat products labeled as Angus might or might not be mostly Angus.
-As Angus is the most common breed of cattle in the United States, you can feel confident that most of the meat you buy is Angus, or at least partly Angus.
-Of the 86 USDA recognized certified brands, representing 25 percent of all produced beef in the United States, 63 contain the term Angus.
+Because Angus is the most common breed of cattle in the United States, you can feel confident that most of the meat you buy is Angus, or at least partly Angus.
+Of the 86 USDA recognized certified brands representing 25 percent of all produced beef in the United States, 63 contain the term Angus.
 Angus is the magic word for beef marketing, and with that Angus label, you will pay more for the beef.

 There is a lot of deception in beef labeling.
 Stores sell lower grade beef with stickers that say things like "Butcher's Choice" or "Prime Value."
-Similarly, lower graded beef or frequently ungraded beef gets the Angus stamp and is sold to fast food chains as well as a whole host of other uses.
-This is not to say that these products are not made with Angus beef, it is just a reminder that if it says Angus, it doesn't necessarily mean quality.
+Similarly, lower graded beef or frequently ungraded beef get the Angus stamp and are sold to fast food chains as well as a whole host of other uses.
+This is not to say that these products are not made with Angus beef; it is just a reminder that if the label says Angus, it doesn't necessarily mean quality.

 Recipes for Angus Beef

-Since a nice cut of Angus beef will set you back a bit, you'll want to make it count with a simple and delicious recipe.
-Grill a beautifully marbled ribeye steak, a teriyaki flank steak, or a fajita-style New York strip steak.
-For a special occasion, cook up a beef tenderloin roast with red wine sauce, or a classic prime rib.
+Since a nice cut of Angus beef will set you back a bit, make it count with a simple and delicious recipe.

 Where to Buy Angus Beef

-In addition to the Angus beef qualification, the meat will also be distinguished by grade.
-As Certified Angus Beef (which is graded by the USDA) must be in the top two grades, it will either be listed as Prime or Choice.
+In addition to the Angus beef qualification, the meat is also distinguished by grade.
+Certified Angus Beef (which is graded by the USDA) must be in the top two grades, and will either be listed as Prime or Choice.
 Choice grade Certified Angus Beef is generally of better quality than an average cut of choice beef.